Accessibility for Ontarians with Disabilities Act Plan (AODA)

 - Information and Technology

-The schedule of Accessibility Working Group meetings for the 2016 – 2017 year is as follows.
-All meetings will be held in the Festival Room at the Education Centre at:62 Chalk Street North, Seaforth
+The schedule of the Accessibility Working Group meetings for the 2016 – 2017 year is as follows.
+All meetings will be held in the Festival Room at the Education Centre.
+The Working Group reminds staff about roles in implementing the plan.

 All meetings are open to the public.
 Please notify Connie Alcock (519-527-0111 OR 1-800-592-5437 at ext.
 240) if you are planning to attend.